#18 — Parshat Mishpatim

 Overview

-In this week’s parasha we are introduced to the rules G-d gives the newborn nation to set them off to a good start.
+In this week’s parsha we are introduced to the rules G-d gives the newborn nation to set them on a good start.
 We then read G-d’s personal and cordial invitation for all of Israel to meet G-d at His home.

 Sandwiched between rules and covenant, though, is a passage about an enigmatic figure: an angel who identifies intimately with Hashem Himself.